-So you found the right nanny, verified her background check is clear and she has accepted your offer.
+So you found the right nanny, verified their background check is clear and they have accepted your offer.
 Congratulations!
 You’re almost done!

 While it may seem that the hard work is behind you, there is one more important decision for you and your family to make: do you hire a nanny payroll company to take care of paying your nanny or do you handle payroll yourself?